cojocloud/aws-ecs-terraform-deploy/README.md

 - Health check path is `/login`.
 Ensure the app is fully initialised within 300 seconds (grace period).
 - Check CloudWatch logs: `/ecs/attendance-app-dev`

-**Terraform backend not found**
+**Terraform backend access denied (S3 403)**
-- Ensure the S3 bucket and DynamoDB table exist before running `terraform init` (see Step 1).
+- Ensure the IAM role has `s3:ListBucket` and `s3:GetObject/PutObject` on the state bucket.
+- For a quick fix on a dev setup, attach `AdministratorAccess` to the role (see Step 2).

+**OIDC provider already exists**
+- `EntityAlreadyExists` when creating the OIDC provider is not an error — the provider is shared across the AWS account.
+Skip that step and proceed to creating the IAM role.

 **OIDC authentication failing**
-- Verify the trust policy in `github-oidc-trust-policy.json` matches your exact GitHub org/repo name.
+- Verify the trust policy in `github-oidc-trust-policy.json` matches your exact GitHub org/repo name and branch.
 - Confirm `id-token: write` permission is set in the workflow.

+**Custom domain not accessible / HTTPS not working**
+- Check ACM certificate status: must be `ISSUED` before HTTPS works.
+- Verify your domain registrar's nameservers match the Route 53 hosted zone nameservers.
+- Test DNS propagation: `nslookup attendance-app.cojocloudsolutions.com 8.8.8.8`
+- Allow up to 60 minutes for DNS propagation after the Route 53 record is created.

 **ECR push denied**
-- The `AmazonECSTaskExecutionRolePolicy` and custom permissions in `github-actions-permissions.json` must be attached to the GitHub Actions IAM role.
+- Ensure `AdministratorAccess` or the scoped policy in `github-actions-permissions.json` is attached to the GitHub Actions IAM role.